Hoyasumii/avengers-endgame/README.md

 [A vast bluish nebula illuminates the space surrounding them.
 Cut to a shot of Tony's face, which for the first time shows age and weakness.
 There is a light on his face, which grows brighter and brighter until he's forced to open his eyes.
 The camera pans around to the light source, which is slowly revealed to be CAROL DANVERS.]

 [A bathroom in the Avengers compound.
 We see Steve Rogers holding a blade, having just shaved off his beard.
 He sighs and looks into a side mirror.
 The mirror suddenly starts shaking, slowly at first, and then severely.
-Cut to the yard in the Avengers Compound, we see Steve Rogers, Natasha Romanoff, Bruc
+Cut to the yard in the Avengers Compound, we see Steve Rogers, Natasha Romanoff, Bruce